This content was last reviewed 29 April 2021

-Approximately 1 in 4 of us likely to experience a mental health problem each year1 which is only set to grow in the next decade; the Mental Health Network, NHS confederation, forecast that 2 million more UK adults will have a mental health problem by 2030.
+Approximately 1 in 4 of us are likely to experience a mental health problem each year, which is only set to grow in the next decade.
+The Mental Health Network, NHS confederation, forecast that 2 million more UK adults will have a mental health problem by 2030.

 "One-size-fits-all” doesn’t work

 Mental health conditions, symptoms and severities can be wide-ranging, from stress and anxiety to severe depression and psychosis.
 Individuals themselves are unlikely to know what type of support would help them best, nor will even the most experienced employers.

 Most people may believe that a talking therapy, such as counselling, is the main solution to supporting mental ill health, but this won’t be right for everyone.
 In FSB Care's experience, the most important thing is to have a clinical assessment from a specialist mental health nurse or doctor.
 This will determine the most appropriate course of action and a plan can be put in place which may include one of a variety of psychological therapies.